 How does fentanyl kill and why is it so lethal?

-Fentanyl is an opioid which causes respiratory depression (slows down the breathing rate).
+Fentanyl is an opioid which causes respiratory depression.
+In other words, it slows down the breathing rate.
 Fentanyl is so powerful that even at low doses it can completely stop respiration in the most drug tolerant addict, let alone in a casual user.

 Signs of fentanyl use are: